figure1776–1822

 E.T.A.
 Hoffmann

-The central writer of the uncanny in German Romanticism – the figure who most fully explores the instability of perception, identity, and reality itself.
-Born in Königsberg in 1776, he trained in law and worked as a jurist, while simultaneously pursuing careers as a composer, critic, and writer.
-He died in 1822, leaving behind a body of work that would shape not only Romanticism but the later development of psychological fiction.
+A central writer of the uncanny in German Romanticism, whose work depicts characters losing grip on reality and trust in their own perception.
+Born in Königsberg in 1776, he trained in law and worked as a jurist, while simultaneously pursuing careers as a composer, critic and writer.

 Linked nodes